Madonna studies: Reception

 The Madonna studies divided the academic world.
 In this line, Spanish sociologist María Ángeles Durán held that Madonna has been the subject of numerous and diverse studies but "provoking a great controversy of opinions".
 Charles T. Banner-Haley, a professor of history at Colgate University also confirmed this, saying that "the academic world the force of Madonna has caused a division among scholars that has often gone from the sublime to the silly".
-For National Geographic Society it's a "controversial" area.
+David Roediger, described: "The idea of studying the popularity of Madonna has been grist for the mills of many critics of trends in scholarship on American culture.
+National Geographic Society called it a "controversial" area.
 For cultural critics on both the left and right, Madonna studies represented "the first and last word of barbarism", political barbarism for the left, cultural for the right.

-The subject, Madonna, at the height of this debate was presented as a "talentless opportunist" or "a monster created by the publicity machine" by mainstream instructors, while academics in a populist view interpreted the singer as a "nothing less than a grass-roots revolutionary".
+Professor Robert Miklitsch described the branch as a "political-cultural" phenomenon in 1998, while others labeled the studies as "the ultimate act of cultural imperialism".

-As a topic of wide media interest, the Répertoire International de Littérature Musicale observed the reception in the popular press noting "the ridicule that Madonna studies has provoked among journalists".
-Also, given the fact that Madonna's work only occupied consciousness for a mere years during the rise of this branch (1990s, and she debuted in 1983), Elizabeth Tippens of Rolling Stone in 1990, asked "it may be fair to ask, is it art yet?
-Do we wait another fifty years before we dare to deconstruct Madonna?
+Répertoire International de Littérature Musicale also commented on its reception in popular press, noting "the ridicule that Madonna studies has provoked among journalists".
+Also, given the fact that Madonna's work only occupied consciousness for a mere years during the rise of this branch (she debuted in 1983), Elizabeth Tippens of Rolling Stone asked in 1990, "Do we wait another fifty years before we dare to deconstruct Madonna?
 To ask what she is teaching us about ourselves and our culture?".
-Another premier example of whole articles devoted to the branch from media, include the firm Knight Ridder, as they published a 1991 article on the subject titled "Madonna even controversial for scholars", citing comments from several teachers and other personalities.
-Professor Robert Miklitsch described the branch as a "political-cultural" phenomenon.
-Indeed, two "political" positions in particular were frequently attached to Madonna studies: pro-choice, and safe sex campaigns which encourage the use of condoms.
+Another premier example of whole articles devoted to the branch from media, include the firm Knight Ridder, as they published a 1991 article on the subject titled "Madonna even controversial for scholars", citing commentaries from various teachers and other media personalities.
+While CBS News president Fred W. Friendly was also critical about the field, he said that "writing a major paper is supposed to be an intellectual achievement—a serious matter.
+Madonna is a media freak.
+How the media made her—I could see studying that".

 Madonna's responses

-In 1994, Jon Pareles of The New York Times asked Madonna's thoughts about the academic discipline, and she answered "It's flattering because obviously I'm on a lot of people's minds".
+In 1994, Jon Pareles of The New York Times asked Madonna's thoughts about the academic discipline, while she responded, "I laugh.
+It's amusing [...]
+It's flattering because obviously I'm on a lot of people's minds".
 Years prior, in an interview with Vanity Fair according to Gary Goshgarian, she gave a similar answer: "It's flattering to me that people take the time to analyze me and that I've so infiltrated their psyches that they have to intellectualize my very being.
 I'd rather be on their minds than off".
-Madonna was quoted by scholar Frances Negrón-Muntaner saying: "Imagine for a second that you are Madonna...
+In Boricua Pop (2004), Frances Negrón-Muntaner reflected: "Imagine for a second that you are Madonna...
 Imagine, that there are theory books about you, and that you are the main theme of dissertations and academic essays.
 Imagine that feminists discuss whether you are a heroine or a demon".